-While acute stress can have positive effects on our physical and mental health, chronic and prolonged stress resulting in constant elevated levels of cortisol can have a serious impact on our health.
+While acute stress can have positive effects on your physical and mental health, chronic and prolonged stress - resulting in constant elevated levels of cortisol - can have a more serious impact.
 This can result in things such as:

 - Elevated blood sugar levels

 - Mood disorders (depression, anxiety and mood imbalances)

 Stress management is absolutely crucial for optimal health and longevity.

 It's important to reduce your total exposure to all forms of stress, including psychological or physiological.
 It's almost impossible to remove all stress from your life, but you can take measures to reduce it in most situations.